 How to find current, historical and online newspapers

 There are over 3,000 different newspapers in the State Library of Victoria's newspaper collection including Melbourne's Herald Sun and The Age.
-There are also hundreds of newspapers accessible through the Free journals, databases and ebooks page.
+There are also hundreds of newspapers accessible through the Databases, journals and ebooks page.
 This guide will help you find newspapers using the Library catalogue, eresources and selected websites.

 It will also show you how to use the online catalogue to search by newspaper title, search for all newspapers published in a particular place, by type of newspaper, e.g sporting or business newspapers, and to find current or historical newspapers.